vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 with label `istio: ingressgateway` is denied if it does not have a JWT in request header.

 A token can be obtained as follows.
-This is an example of one of the oidc
+This is an example of one of the OIDC
 providers: keycloak.
 This can vary depending upon the provider.

 ```bash
 curl -X POST 'http://<OIDC_PROVIDER>/auth/realms/istio/protocol/openid-connect/token' -H "Content-Type: application/x-www-form-urlencoded" -d 'username=prod001&password=< PASSWORD >&grant_type=password&client_id=servicemesh' |jq -r .access_token
 ```

-**NOTE**: In above example username is prod001.
+**NOTE**: In above example username is `prod001`.
 This will be used to illustrate some examples in the next section.

 ![Sample JWT structure](/images/guides/kubernetes/service-routing/istio-jwttoken.png)